-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our foot based day expedition to document the Kentucky Remote Spot.
 This is our 33rd state Remote Spot documented as part of Project Remote.

 Euclidean Distance to Nearest Road: 1.9 miles.

 Public Land: Yes, Big South Fork National Recreation Area

 Travel Method: by foot